ingram-projects/animxyz/docs/content/sections/timing.md

       types: [ease]

 ---

-How did it get so late so soon?

 Timing utilities let you set the `animation-duration`, `animation-delay`, and `animation-timing-function` of an animation.
 AnimXYZ animations default to a duration of `.5s`, a delay of `0s`, and a timing-function of `ease`.